mmgoktas38/avalugg_team/README.md

 ## About The Project

-In this project, my goal is to make a proper analysis of video game industry between 2014-2020.
+In this project, our goal is to make a proper analysis of video game industry between 2014-2020.
-I reproduced the raw data and made some readable and understandable graphs.
+We reproduced the raw data and made some readable and understandable graphs.
-With the help of the dataset, I found answers to certain questions.
-I hope you find something useful in the project.
+With the help of the dataset, we found answers to certain questions. we hope you find something useful in the project.

 The **dataset** we use : https://www.kaggle.com/sidtwr/videogames-sales-dataset